 - Their chance of dying from or being hospitalized with COVID-19 drops significantly with the vaccine.

-- As more people are vaccinated, schools and businesses can continue to safely reopen and stay opened.
+- As more people are vaccinated, schools and businesses can continue to safely stay opened.

 Can People with Chronic Health Conditions Get the COVID-19 Vaccine?